govau/service-manual/content/content-strategy/content-management-system/cms-requirements-checklist/checklist1.md

     Accessibility guidelines apply to both your CMS front and back end.
 For example, how will your CMS help to make your website compliant with WCAG2.0AA?
 Accessibility also includes things like using plain English.
 See the DTA Content guide for about [structuring, writing and creating accessible content](https://guides.service.gov.au/content-guide/).

+- **Costs**

+    Write down all the associated CMS costs.
+Also consider ongoing maintenance, training, licences, development and support costs.

+- **CMS roadmap**

+    Use a CMS roadmap to define and manage your needs, with checkpoints for progress along the way.
+Your roadmap should keep you focused on delivery, implementation, next steps and timeframes.